IKOSTYUK/ikostyuk.github.io/_posts/2018-03-16-MTA-Analysis.md

 It was interesting then to look at the most obvious place of impact: The MTA Subway system, which still remains the primary source of transportation for millions of New Yorkers.

+## Methods

 Using Python and [MTA Turnstile Data](http://web.mta.info/developers/turnstile.html), Downtown Brooklyn subway stations were analyzed to show changes in monthly ridership.
+All of the individual csv files were downloaded and saved locally using [download.py](https://github.com/IKOSTYUK/MTA-Project/blob/master/download.py).
+Then one complete dataframe was created by combining all of the saved csv files using [read.py](https://github.com/IKOSTYUK/MTA-Project/blob/master/read.py).
+Finally, the data was sliced and diced by filtering for specific stations and different station devices [analyze.py](https://github.com/IKOSTYUK/MTA-Project/blob/master/analyze.py).

 ## Results

 As expected ridership increased in Downtown Brooklyn.